-We are pleased to announce that your water meets or exceeds all Federal and State requirements, and as you can see we had no violations from contaminated water or any other issues in 2021.
+We are pleased to announce that your water meets or exceeds all Federal and State requirements, and as you can see we had no violations from contaminated water in 2020.
+We did receive a violation for delivering 2019's Consumer Confidence Report after the deadline.

 We have learned through our monitoring and testing that some constituents have been detected.
 These contaminants are listed in the table above.
 The state allows us to monitor for some contaminants less than once a year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, is more than one year old.